-The Bellin Student Nurses Association (BSNA) is a pre-professional organization made up of and run by Bellin Student Nurses.
+The Bellin Student Nurses Association (BSNA) is a pre-professional organization for Bellin student nurses.
 The organization participates in community service activities aimed at improving healthcare and educating the public.
-Collaborative relationship with nursing professionals and healthcare organizations are encouraged through membership.
+Collaborative relationships with nursing professionals and healthcare organizations are encouraged through membership.
 BSNA is a constituent of the Wisconsin Student Nurses Association (WSNA) at the state level and the National Student Nurses Association (NSNA) at the national level.
-All organizations are run by student nurses and participate in community service projects.
-The goal is to strive to improve the nursing profession.
-Membership in BSNA is completely voluntary.
+The goal is to improve the nursing profession.
+Membership in BSNA is voluntary.
 Yearly dues are required for membership.